-This site is a look-up resource which (hopefully) showcases all those Christchurch (and Canterbury) Singers, Musicians and Groups who performed for and entertained the music and dance fans of a bygone era.
-The objective is to ignore nobody, and there is no endeavour to highlight the tall poppies - that has all been done before.
-This is simply an acknowledgement of those who participated in making the local rock era a totally unforgettable one.
+ROCKHAPPENZ is a dedicated look-up resource which showcases all those who were active in Christchurch (and Canterbury), organising, performing, and entertaining the music and dance fans of a bygone era.
+The objective is to ignore nobody, and there is no endeavour within the main database to highlight tall poppies.
+It is simply an endeavour to acknowledge individuals and entities who have continued to shape an era.

-If your name appears here, or if you recognise someone or something in the lists, PLEASE fill in and submit an information profile to ROCKHAPPENZ.com so that we can better represent those elements which were such an essential part of the fabric of the great era of Canterbury rock.
+If your name happenz to appear on this site, if you recognise someone or something in the lists, or if you have additional information of any kind - PLEASE fill in the on-line form and submit your valuable data so that we can better represent those elements which were such an essential part of the fabric, and spirit, of the great (continuing) era of Canterbury rock.
+Cheers.
+John (Johnny) Campbell